alicethegod/First-Principles-Scaling-Laws/README.md

 To quickly verify the core dynamical prediction of our theory, you can run the minimal experiment.
 This demo trains a small MLP on a toy dataset and reveals that the internal entropy metrics ($H'\_{tse}$ and $H'\_{sie}$) evolve following precise logarithmic laws during the compression phase of learning.

 2.  **Run the Main Experiments**
-    Open the Jupyter notebooks `D_Scaling_EN.ipynb` or `N_Scaling_EN.ipynb`.
+    Open the Jupyter notebooks `D_Scaling_English_Version.ipynb` or `N_Scaling_English_Version.ipynb`.
 Select the desired logic module (e.g., `VIT_D_logic.py` for D-Scaling with a ViT) within the notebook and run all cells.
 This will execute a full experimental sweep and save the results as a `.csv` file.

 3.  **Generate Publication-Quality Figures**
     Use the `publication_figure_generator.py` script to generate the final figures from the `.csv` file produced in the previous step.